siyikalender/haluj/README.md

 ## Supported Devices

-Currently only NXP's Kinetis MK60D10, MKL03Z family devices are supported.
+Currently, NXP's Kinetis MK60D10, MK64F12, MKV31F51212 and MKL03Z devices are partially supported.

 It is better consumed with yoghurt :)